Research Focus Boxes (RFBs)

 STEP 4: Write your report

-Data graphic.
-Your report must include one (and preferably only one) data graphic (figure, table, or illustration) for each focal article that helps to explain the results.
-[In fact, one useful way to think of this assignment is a report centered around a data graphic, with enough of an introduction and methods to understand how the data were generated and then enough of a discussion to understand how conclusions were drawn from it.]
 In some cases you might usefully combine two figures side-by-side to make a single data graphic.
 Keep in mind that figures are better than tables at showing patterns.
 The data graphic can come directly from the article or can be one that you construct from data in the article.
-You should include a figure caption (which you may modify to conform to the needs of your report) and you should make reference to the numbered figure in your report.
+You must also include a figure caption (which you should write yourself to include only information relevant to your report) and you must make reference to the numbered figure in your report.

-Note: To paste the data graphic into your report when using MSWord, use the Insert>Screenshot>ScreenClipping function.
-Following this chain of commands brings you to a whitened view of the document that is directly behind your report (for example, the article you want to capture the data graphic from), allowing you to select an area to paste into your report.
-Alternatively, if you press "Fn-Shift-PrntScrn" on your keyboard, whatever is visible on your screen at the time will be transferred to your clipboard and can be pasted into your Word file, and then cropped.
+Note: To paste the data graphic into your report when using MSWord in Office 2010, you can use the Insert>Screenshot>ScreenClipping function.
+Following this chain of commands brings you to a whitened view of whatever document is directly behind your report (you should make sure that document is the article you want to capture the data graphic from).
+This whitened view allows you to select an area to paste into your report.
+Alternatively, if you press "Fn-Shift-PrntScrn" on your keyboard, whatever is visible on your screen at that time will be transferred to your clipboard and can be pasted into your Word file.
+However you do it, crop the final picture to include only the figure, then write your own caption below it.

 Honor pledge.
 Submission of your report must be with an understanding of requirements of the CofC honor code.
 Note that (1) you may not receive help from others in writing the report, (2) the report must be work done originally for this class--it should not contain writing or research you or anyone else has done in other contexts, and (3) it should be free of plagiarism (see next section).